woodleyj/SummarizeYouTubeVideo/README.md

 5. Follow the steps explained in the "Using the App" section below.

-## How to Use (Streamlit Cloud)
+## How to Use (Web)

-1. Navigate to the YouTube Video Summarizer app hosted on Streamlit Cloud (the app URL will be provided by the app owner or administrator).
+1. Navigate to the YouTube Video Summarizer app hosted on Hugging Face:  https://woodleyj-ytsummarizer.hf.space.

 2. Follow the steps explained in the "Using the App" section below.